FlorianRappl/kras/README.md

 *I don't like the web client - what can I do?*

 The bundled client is only the default client.
 If you prefer you can interact with kras via `curl` or postman or any other possibility to run raw API requests.
 If this is too tedious you could also write a custom client.
-If the client is registered as an NPM package kras can also (via the configuration) serve that client from the mangement endpoint.
+If the client is registered as an NPM package kras can also (via the configuration) serve that client from the management endpoint.
 Details are aggregated [in the client documentation](docs/client.md).

+*I need to protect the management API but how?*

+The management API can be protected with the `auth` option.
+More information can be read [in the authentication documentation](docs/auth.md).

 ## License